-Over the next months, the clinician will monitor your progress and adjustment your shoes and treatment program based on your individual condition.
+Over the next months, the clinician monitors your progress and may adjust your footworn device and treatment program based on your progress.

-AposTherapy is appropriate for patients of all ages, including the elderly.
+AposTherapy® is appropriate for people of all ages, including the elderly.
 However, it is not for everybody.
-Generally, individuals with severe balance problems, diabetic foot issues or uncontrolled systemic rheumatic disease are, unfortunately, not suitable for the treatment.
+Generally, individuals with severe balance problems, diabetic foot issues or uncontrolled systemic rheumatic disease are, unfortunately, not suitable for the program.

-Otherwise, if you have knee or lower back pain and are located near a clinic (see our Locations page), then you are likely to be a suitable candidate for AposTherapy.
+Otherwise, if you have knee or lower back pain and are located near a clinic (see our Locations page), then you are likely to be suitable for AposTherapy.

-- Through funding your own treatment (self-pay package)
+- By funding it on your own (self-pay package)

 Leading insurance companies carry AposTherapy®.
-Prior to admission, you must contact your insurance provider to confirm that your policy covers AposTherapy® and to receive a pre-authorisation code for the treatment.
+Prior to admission, your insurance provider should be contacted to confirm that your policy covers AposTherapy® and to receive a pre-authorisation code.